tippinsh/IUI-frontend/README.md

-About <br>
+# About
-Front-end only for a university assignment.

-IUI purpose <br>
-To help identify the development of problem gambling using machine learning.
+Front-end, mobile-only app for a old university project IUI front-end concept for an app that focused on using machine learning to identify the early development of problem gambling.